What are your schools beliefs?

 Are you accredited?

-St. Philip Neri School is accredited by the State of Louisiana and acquired national accreditation by the Southern Association of Colleges and Schools (SACS) in 2005.
-The school maintains membership in the National Catholic Education Association (NCEA) and the Louisiana Federation of Citizens for Educational Freedom (CEF).
-It is staffed by certified by personnel.
+St. Philip Neri School is accredited by the State of Louisiana and has maintained national accreditation through the Southern Association of Colleges and Schools (SACS)/AdvancED since 2003.
+Our school maintains membership in the National Catholic Education Association (NCEA) and the Louisiana Federation of Citizens for Educational Freedom (CEF).

 At what age can my child attend St Philip Neri School?